Skip to content

 Risks of High Body Fat Percentage

-No, extremely low body fat percentages, particularly those below 6% in men and 14% in women, can impair bodily functions and lead to severe health issues.
+No, extremely low body fat percentages—specifically those below 6% in men and 14% in women—can impair bodily functions and lead to serious health issues.

-For instance, the immune system relies on adequate fat reserves to function correctly; depleted fat levels can compromise its effectiveness, leading to a higher susceptibility to infections.
-Hormonal imbalances are another significant concern associated with extremely low body fat, as hormones like estrogen and testosterone are synthesized from cholesterol found in fat.
-Women are especially vulnerable to these hormonal disruptions, which can manifest as irregular or missed menstrual cycles-a condition known as amenorrhea.
+For example, the immune system depends on adequate fat reserves to function properly.
+When fat levels are depleted, the effectiveness of the immune response can be compromised, resulting in a higher susceptibility to infections and illnesses.
+Additionally, hormonal imbalances pose another significant risk associated with extremely low body fat.
+Hormones such as estrogen and testosterone are synthesized from cholesterol, which is derived from dietary fats.
+Women are particularly vulnerable to these hormonal disruptions, which can manifest as irregular or missed menstrual cycles; this condition is referred to as amenorrhea.

 How to Manage Your Body Fat Percentage